 Labour Party member.
 I rejoined the Labour Party before the 2010 General Election as I knew that if the Conservatives were to win they would use the deficit as an excuse to make cuts to welfare and public services.
 I had been a Labour Party member in the 1980s but was disillusioned by the cliques and factions in the party.
 This put me off politics for many years, until I realised that I had to get over this if I was to make a difference.

 CLP.
-Since I rejoined the party, I have become a GC member of my CLP, Brentford & Isleworth.
-I have also served as Press & Publicity Officer and Vice-Chair Membership.
+Since I rejoined the party, I became a GC member of Brentford & Isleworth and also served as Press & Publicity Officer and Vice-Chair Membership.
+I am now joint Fundraising Officer in Kensington CLP.

 Stand up for Labour.
 One of the first things I did as a member of the party was to put on a comedy night fundraiser for my local branch, Isleworth & Brentford.
 This proved to be a success so I did it again for the CLP on a couple of occasions (raising over £1,000).
 I was then asked to put on fundraisers for other CLPs so I set up Stand Up For Labour in the summer of 2012.

-In the past three years I have organised over 150 comedy nights across England, Scotland and Wales that have raised over £100,000 for over 100 CLPs.
+In the past five years I have organised over 200 comedy nights across England, Scotland and Wales that have raised over £150,000 for over 100 CLPs.
 The motive behind this has not just been to raise money for leaflets and campaigning, but to raise morale for members and supporters.

 NEC candidate.
 I became frustrated at the lack of support for the grassroots of the Labour Party so I put myself forward for election to the NEC in 2014.
 As a candidate who was not on a ‘slate’ – and someone who had not stood before – I am proud to have received 12,539 votes.